YN1SEV/BrainSoap/README.md

 # BrainSoap
 Browser extension to help you avoid extended scrolling by blocking your screen or redirecting you to a more productive site.

+# Features
+- tracking how much time you spend on diffrent sites
+- actions when a limit is exceded
+    - sending you a message
+    - creating a popup
+    - redirecting you to a diffrent URL
+    - also in arbitrary combinations

 # Notice
 This project was created as a learning Project for DHBW Stuttgart.